 During its heyday years, the entire mining region was a melting pot of various ethnic groups, including Chinese, Irish, English, Welsh, Canadians, Germans, and Italians.
 Though this was typical throughout the mining camps of the American West, in Nevada, many of these men of European descent were able to reach “nobility,” unlike other mining regions.
 In many other areas, anti-immigrant and anti-Catholic attitudes were prevalent.
-But this was not the case on the Comstock Lode, with the exception of the Chinese, who were discriminated against intensely.
-In fact, many of the most important Comstock leaders and politicians were European by birth, including Adolph Sutro, who was born in Prussia, John P. Jones from Wales, and three of the four leaders of the Bonanza Group were born in Ireland.
+But this was not the case in the Comstock Lode, except for the Chinese, who were discriminated against intensely.
+Many of the most important Comstock leaders and politicians were European by birth, including Adolph Sutro, born in Prussia, John P. Jones from Wales; and three of the four leaders of the Bonanza Group were born in Ireland.

 Like other mining regions, the area also had a large imbalance between the sexes, with males far outnumbering the females, many of whom worked in “less than desirable” occupations.

 Though the Comstock Lode took out more than 700 million dollars in gold and silver between 1859 and 1919, it couldn’t last.
-Inevitably, the mines began to play out and by 1880, all of Nevada’s mines, with the exception of Delamar, were beginning to decline.
+Inevitably, the mines began to play out, and by 1880, all of Nevada’s mines, except for Delamar, were beginning to decline.
 Storey County, which encompassed the Comstock Lode and boasted as many as 25,000 people at its height, would fall to only some 3,500 people by the turn of the century.

 When the ore was gone, the owners and leaders of the mines left the area, almost none of whom remained in Nevada.

-Silver determined the economy and development of the State of Nevada, nicknamed the “Silver State” until exhaustion of the mines and the demonetization of silver started a decline in the 1870s.
+Silver determined the economy and development of the State of Nevada, nicknamed the “Silver State,” until the exhaustion of the mines and the demonetization of silver started a decline in the 1870s.
 Though several men were incredibly wealthy, the vast majority of the companies in the area did not prove profitable for the owners.
 In fact, out of more than 100 mining companies, only 14 were responsible for the large payouts.